top of page

 Professional Recognition

 Suppose single-session therapy is not regarded as psychotherapy or counselling by relevant professional organisations.
 In that case, this may have implications for those who practise SST and wish to join these organisations or retain their membership.
 If a professional psychotherapy/counselling organisation does not deem SST to be psychotherapy/counselling, they will not count the hours that therapists spend doing SST towards professional accreditation.
-And if a therapist does a lot of SST, this may prevent such a person from being professionally accredited.
+And if a therapist does a lot of SST, it may prevent that person from being professionally accredited.

 This was challenged in the courts, and the CRPO's decision was eventually overturned.
-Karen Young, a Canadian single-session therapist, was used as an expert witness during the appeal and presented a wealth of evidence to show that a therapeutic relationship can indeed be established in SST (see Young & Jebreen, 2019).
-For example, 344 SST clients completed the Session Rating Scale (SRS) at the end of their session and results showed that clients and therapists could have a strong working alliance in the session (Young & Bhanot-Malhotra.
-2014).
+Karen Young, a Canadian single-session therapist, served as an expert witness during the appeal and presented a wealth of evidence to demonstrate that a therapeutic relationship can indeed be established in SST (see Young & Jebreen, 2019).
+For example, 344 SST clients completed the Session Rating Scale (SRS) at the end of their session, and the results indicated that clients and therapists formed a strong working alliance during the session (Young & Bhanot-Malhotra, 2014).

-Although not mentioned by Young & Jebreen (2019), a study by Simon, Imel, Ludman & Steinfeld (2012) showed that clients who developed a positive working alliance with their therapists in SST had a better outcome than clients who did not forge such a relationship with their practitioners.
+Although not mentioned by Young & Jebreen (2019), a study by Simon, Imel, Ludman & Steinfeld (2012) found that clients who developed a positive working alliance with their therapists in SST had better outcomes than those who did not forge such a relationship with their practitioners.

-It is difficult to ascertain why BACP regarded an SST session as not fully contracted as transparency is paramount in SST.
-Thus, single-session therapy only proceeds once the client knows fully what help they are being offered and how they can access further help if necessary, before giving their informed consent.
-When this argument was put clearly to BACP, they relented and said that SST was counselling in the sense of being fully contracted and thus hours of SST practice would be counted as practice hours towards accreditation.
-BACP stipulated, however, that a person's practice hours could not just be made up of SST hours and they had to show evidence of the practice of longer-term counselling.
+It is difficult to ascertain why BACP regarded an SST session as not fully contracted, as transparency is paramount in SST.
+Thus, single-session therapy proceeds only once the client fully understands the help they are being offered and how to access further help, if necessary, before giving their informed consent.
+When this argument was put clearly to BACP, they relented and said that SST was counselling in the sense of being fully contracted, and that SST hours would therefore be counted as practice hours towards accreditation.
+BACP stipulated, however, that a person's practice hours could not just be made up of SST hours, and they had to show evidence of the practice of longer-term counselling.

 Other Reasons